 We hope to exceed your expectations with quality learning and support.
 We pride ourselves on making DBT learning a fun, interactive, engaging and a supportive learning experience.

 Julie Hayden, BA, BSW, MSW, RSW, PMP, Peer

-Julie is a social worker with an extensive background in Dialectical Behaviour Therapy (DBT) training with Shelley McMain (UofT and CAMH) and also completing the Family Connections DBT program with Alan Fruzetti (NEABPD).
+Julie is a registered, clinical social worker with an extensive background in Dialectical Behaviour Therapy (DBT) training with Shelley McMain (UofT and CAMH) as well as with the Linehan Inst.
+She is also trained in facilitating family groups having completed the Family Connections DBT program with Alan Fruzetti (NEABPD).
+Coming from a place of truly knowing, in addition to her training, her skills as a therapist often help her client’s make changes they never thought possible.
+Julie instills hope and courage in families of loved ones who struggle with emotion dysregulation helping families understand the disorder and find compassion in the chaos.
 She is also a certified yoga teacher having studied yoga for mental health and addiction.
-Julie is passionate about creating awareness for mental health and reducing stigma and has worked on anti-stigma campaigns.
-“DBT needs to be taught in schools to teach youth how to be skillful in order to reduce the chances they will have mental health issues in the future.
-Julie is the organizer for two groups on meetup.com namely Toronto Borderliners and Toronto Borderliners Family and Friends, groups for those who struggle with Emotion Dysregulation and their family and friends.
-Julie’s lived experience and her energy, passion and sense of fun interaction inspire compassionate positive change in others.
+Julie is passionate about creating awareness for mental health and reducing stigma and has worked on anti-stigma campaigns and is currently working on a documentary, “Life on DBT”.
+Julie’s lived experience and her energy, passion and sense of fun interaction inspire positive change in others.

-Elizabeth Osel – Peer Support Worker
+Elizabeth Spivey – Peer Support Worker/Program Developer/Group Facilitator

 Nicole Cadwallader – Project Manager, Graphic Designer

 Nicole is fabulous member on our team.
 She is a project manager keeping us on track and connected for projects.
 We are currently working on an exciting project to be rolled out in Summer 2021 and she has been integral to making thing happen!
 Stay tuned!